 — Carlyle

-Woe to those who see without knowing what it is they are looking at, who stand without knowing what it is they are standing on.
+Woe to those who see without knowing what it is they are looking at, who stand without knowing what it is they are standing upon.

 — The Talmud

-Unhappy are the people who do not know the meaning of their lives, and meanwhile, the conviction that it is impossible to know is so widespread that people are even proud of not wanting to know it, as though that were wisdom.
+Unhappy are the people who do not know the meaning of their lives, and meanwhile, the conviction that it cannot be known is so widespread that people are even proud of not wanting to know it, as if that were wisdom.

 — Pascal